Burton K. Wheeler: 1950s

-On September 15, 1950, Wheeler served as counsel to fellow Democrat from Minnesota Max Lowenthal during the latter's testimony before the House Un-American Activities Committee.
+On September 15, 1950, Wheeler served as counsel to Max Lowenthal, a fellow Democrat from Minnesota, as the latter testified before the House Un-American Activities Committee.

 Wheeler did not return to politics, nor full-time to Montana, but took up his law practice in Washington, D.C.
-Aided by research by his daughter, Frances (died 1957), Wheeler wrote his autobiography, with Paul F. Healy, Yankee from the West, published in 1962 by Doubleday & Company.
+Aided by research from his daughter, Frances (died 1957), Wheeler wrote his autobiography, with Paul F. Healy, Yankee from the West, published in 1962 by Doubleday & Company.
 He dedicated the book to his wife and daughter.

 Personal life, death, and legacy

 Wheeler married Lulu M. White.
 She was a major political advisor.
-They had six children: John, Elizabeth, Edward, Frances, Richard and Marion.
+They had six children: John, Elizabeth, Edward, Frances, Richard, and Marion.
+One of his great grandchildren (a grand-daughter of Edward), was named Willa K. Snow.
 Frances helped her father with his research for his autobiography, Yankee from the West: The Candid, Turbulent Life Story of the Yankee-born U.S. Senator from Montana, which he published in 1962 and dedicated to her and his wife.

 Wheeler died age 92 on January 6, 1975, in Washington, D.C., and is interred in the District of Columbia's Rock Creek Cemetery.
 His Butte home is a National Historic Landmark in recognition of his national political role.

-In 2004, political writer Bill Kauffman of The American Conservative described Wheeler as having been notable as an "anti-draft, anti-war, anti-big business defender of civil liberties".
+In 2004, political writer Bill Kauffman of The American Conservative described Wheeler as an "anti-draft, anti-war, anti-big business defender of civil liberties".